turingcompl33t/windows-internals/Processes/README.md

 ### User Account Control (UAC)

-User account control (UAC) is the mechanism that Windows uses to enforce basic security segmentation, alhtough they maintain that it is not actually a "security boundary."
+User account control (UAC) is the mechanism that Windows uses to enforce basic security segmentation, although they maintain that it is not actually a "security boundary."
 UAC implies that users will typically run under an unprivileged (non-administrator) token, but can selectively choose to "elevate" when the rights associated with the administrator token are required to perform some operation.

 Windows implements UAC by creating two tokens for administrator users during the logon process.
 When an administrator logs on, Windows creates the standard administrator token that encapsulates the administrator's credentials and also creates a "filtered admin" token that has many of the rights of the administrator token stripped out.
 Microsoft refers to this feature as "Admin Approval Mode."